CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 The weight of the snow is omitted from the calculation of :math:`pndasp`.
 The impact of this omission is that pond area and depth will tend to be slightly higher while the category still has snow on it (i.e., in Stage I).
-Since pond fractions are typically highest in Stage I (e.g., :cite:`Eicken04`, :cite:`Polashenski12`), this was seen as a desirable feature, although future work should explicitly parameterize how the hypsometry and drainage evolves at different stages of pond evolution.
+Since pond fractions are typically highest in Stage I (:cite:`Eicken04`, :cite:`Polashenski12`), this was seen as a desirable feature, although future work should explicitly parameterize how the hypsometry and drainage evolves at different stages of pond evolution.